opendocsg/slw-judgments-backfill/2015_SGHC_329/report.md

 5       In the meantime, on 2 June 2015, the plaintiffs had filed their application in these proceedings asking for an injunction prohibiting the defendant from dealing with his assets pending satisfaction of the Final Award.

 6       The three applications were heard before me.
 I dismissed the defendant’s application to set aside the Final Award and, consequently, also dismissed his application to set aside the Singapore Enforcement Orders.
-The reasons for those decisions can be found in my judgment [2015] SGHC 300.
+The reasons for those decisions can be found in my judgment <span class="citation">[2015] SGHC 300</span>.
 Subsequently, I allowed the plaintiffs’ application for the injunction in slightly modified terms and the

 defendant is dissatisfied with that decision.